WLT Honorary President & Trustees

 Andrew von PreussenTrustee (UK)

 A WLT supporter for many years, Andrew von Preussen became a Trustee in 2011.
 He trained as a commercial pilot in 1970, after which he flew helicopters with British Executive Air Services from Oxford airport at Kidlington before setting up an aerial filming company called Air Film Services in 1975.
-He now concentrates on farming at Thorpe Hall at Horham in Suffolk.
+He lives in Suffolk and now concentrates on farming and conservation projects in his park and woodland.